SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Evaluation

 \item \textbf{MD/HTML/Coding infix} wraps the entire prompt template with Markdown syntax, HTML snippets and code comment blocks. \item \textbf{Complete/Chat postfix} indicates the task of either completing SQL statements based on the "SELECT" clause or directly answering questions. \end{itemize}

 These features are combined to form a complete prompt template $\mathcal{P}$, and more details of these representations can be found in Appendix~\ref{app:text-to-sql prompt_template}.
 We test these templates on Spider dev set.
-As shown in Table~\ref{table:zero-shot-prompting-optimization}, ``SimpleDDL-MD-Chat'' (see Listing~\ref{lst:SimpleDDL-MD-Chat}) consistently outperforms all other prompts when applied to all 5 backbone LLMs.
+As shown in Table~\ref{table:zero-shot-prompting-optimization}, ``SimpleDDL-MD-Chat'' in Listing~\ref{list:prompt} (d) consistently outperforms all other prompts when applied to all 5 backbone LLMs.
 To this end, we consistently utilize the prompt template ``SimpleDDL-MD-Chat'' throughout the subsequent evaluations in this paper.
+A detailed evaluation of ``BigTable'' can be found in Appendix~\ref{sec:bigtable_results}